 The first divine institution is responsible dominion (Gen. 1:26-30; 2:15-17; Ps.
-8:3- 8).
-It is the sphere in which an individual is responsible to God for choices one makes.
-Man was created to be God's vice-regent over planet earth in order to manage it under God's authority.
-The fall resulted in a perversion of man's responsibility but it was never taken away.4 This means that each individual human being is responsible before God for creative labor that is designed to glorify God.
+8:3-8), which is the area that an individual is responsible to God.
+Man was created to be God's vice regent over planet earth in order to manage it under God's authority.
+The fall resulted in a perversion of man's responsibility but it was never taken away.4 This means that each individual human being is responsible before God for creative labor, which is designed to glorify God.
 God designed it so that through the individual choices one may demonstrate in history a record of obedience or rebellion against their Creator.
 After the Fall, Clough notes: "Instead of peaceable, godly dominion over all the earth under God and His Word, man fights and claws his way to a counterfeit dominion built of his own works (cf. Jas 4:1-4)."5 Individual choice is seen as the area in which one either trusts Christ as his Savior or rejects Him.
-No one else can do it on behalf of another individual.
+No one else can do it on behalf of an individual.